Nissan GT-R: Performance

-The GT-R was considered heavy and bulky compared to its competitors, its innovative all-wheel-drive and active suspension systems utilized its weight as an advantage.
+The GT-R was considered heavy and bulky compared to its competitors, its innovative all-wheel-drive and active suspension systems utilised its weight as an advantage.
 The unconventional body design maximized downforce and minimized drag, resulting in exceptional acceleration, cornering and handling capabilities.
 Many automotive publications have used the term, "the GT-R defies the laws of physics" to describe its performance.

 Originally, Nissan claimed the GT-R can attain a top speed of 196 mi/h, but Motor Trend recorded a top speed of 195.0 mi/h with the original 2009 model year GT-R. Edmunds held the first ever performance test using a customer-spec GT-R in Japan, achieving a 0-60 mph time of 3.3 seconds and a quarter-mile time of 11.6 seconds.
 It was the quickest production car they had ever tested.
-The car was capable of achieving much superior performance figures in tests conducted by other automotive magazines.
+The car was capable of achieving superior performance figures in tests conducted by other automotive magazines.
 Owners expressed concerns that duplicating the times achieved in these tests would void their factory warranty.
 Chief Engineer, Kazutoshi Mizuno indicated that he has never used the term "launch control", which refers to the act of turning off Vehicle Dynamic Control (VDC) and launching the car at around 4,500 rpm.
 However, then-Nissan director of product planning officer, John Wiener stated in an interview with Jay Leno that "we [Nissan] actually offer a 'launch mode'".
 The GT-R user's manual states that turning off the VDC is only meant for escaping low-traction situations such as mud or snow.
 However the manufacturer themselves used to turn off the VDC during official hot laps and time attacks.
 In 2010, Nissan re-programmed the GT-R to reduce engine speed at launch to around 3,500–4,000 rpm with VDC enabled, which was meant to improve acceleration times.
 The revised programming was also installed in unsold 2009 model year models that were still in their inventory, was also available for existing 2009 vehicles.

 The re-programmed GT-R had a launch mode called "R-Mode Start".
 Enabled by pushing the three buttons up, transmission, suspension and VDC.
 The system allowed a maximum of 4 consecutive hard launches before locking itself out, after which can be unlocked by driving normally for 1.5 mile.
 Combined with the "R-Mode Start", the GT-R retained its original performance, which set the Guinness World Record for the fastest accelerating four-seater production vehicle.
 Nissan offered numerous upgrades for later model years, which saw significant improvements in acceleration figures, top speed, and Nürburgring lap times.